Skip to content

 Colloquium: Rosenblum to speak about evolution in a changing world

-Admin 7 September 2018 Erica Rosenblumextinctionspeciation
+Biosphere Editor 7 September, 2018 Erica Rosenblumextinctionspeciation

 Today’s speaker in the Biology Colloquium series is Dr. Erica Rosenblum, with the Museum of Vertebrate Zoology at the University of California Berkeley.
 Dr. Rosenblum…